timmkuehle/bwb/README.md

 ### 1. Install MNMLST parent theme

-Download the _Tar-GZ_ or _ZIP_ file of the [latest MNMLST release](https://github.com/timmkuehle/mnmlst/releases/latest) and extract it into your WordPress installation's `themes` directory.
+Download the _Tar-GZ_ or _ZIP_ archive of the [latest MNMLST release](https://github.com/timmkuehle/mnmlst/releases/latest) and extract it into your WordPress installation's `themes` directory.

 > **Note:** Remove the version suffix from the folder name: